 Here, My Voice

-- Assists members of the hard-of-hearing community to (re)discover their voice and its potential for creative self-expression
+- Assist members of the hard-of-hearing community to (re)discover their voice and its potential for creative self-expression.

-- Creates opportunities for USC Vocal Arts students to gain deeper and more nuanced understandings of the phenomenon of voice and how it can be experienced and exercised by individuals possessing a range of auditory and oral abilities
+- Create opportunities for USC Vocal Arts students to gain deeper and more nuanced understandings of the phenomenon of voice and how it can be experienced and exercised by individuals possessing a range of auditory and oral abilities.

-- Builds a repository of best practices and methods that can be leveraged in future vocal workshops for and with members of the hard-of-hearing community
+- Build a repository of best practices and methods that can be leveraged in future vocal workshops for and with members of the hard-of-hearing community.